Last summer I tried gardening for the very first time. Armed with recycled

 Monstera plant as the perfect

-sassy talking plant!
+talking, sassy plant!

 Tech Details

-In order to understand the plant's state at any point in time, I connected
+In order to understand the plant's state at any point in time, I

-a
+connected a

 phototransistor and a

 soil moisture sensor to an Arduino.
-Here is
+Here

-Arduino collects the sensors data and
+The Arduino collects the sensors' data and sends it to the backend (a

-sends it over to the back-end (a Python FastAPI application) via
+Python FastAPI application) via

 asynchronous serial communication.
-The data is then processed and
+The data

-displayed in React on the front-end.
-I used a combination of WebSockets
+is then processed and displayed in React on the frontend.
+I used a

-and Http for communication across the stack.
-I am fairly new to
+combination of WebSockets and HTTP for communication across the stack.
+I

-WebSockets, so it was really cool
+am fairly new to WebSockets, so it was

 I used GPT-4o by OpenAI to handle